liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/09-installing-liferay-on-websphere.markdown

 ## Mail Configuration

 If you want WebSphere to manage your mail sessions, use the following procedure.
-If you want to use @product@'s built-in mail sessions, you can skip this section.
-See the [Configuring Mail](/docs/7-2/deploy/-/knowledge_base/d/configuring-mail) article on how to use @product@'s built-in mail sessions.
+If you want to use @sharepoint@'s built-in mail sessions, you can skip this section.
+See the [Configuring Mail](/docs/7-2/deploy/-/knowledge_base/d/configuring-mail) article on how to use @sharepoint@'s built-in mail sessions.

 ### Creating a WebSphere-Managed Mail Session (Optional)